 Smell and Touch Milestones

-- Recognises the scent of his own mother's breastmilk
+- He is able to place the smell of his mother's breastmilk

 Swollen Sex Organs

 Are you anxious about your baby boy's swollen scrotum or your baby girl's swollen labia?
 Nothing to worry about, it will pass.
 They result from your hormones continuing to permeate your newborn's system.
 Before you know it, they'll reach the size of newborns.
 Both milky nappy rash and milky vaginal discharge are caused by the same hormones.
 It may take a week or two for the swelling to go down, but the discharge should clear up shortly after that.